Make part time work for you.

 Reservists have the opportunity to serve on both the Navy's modern fleet and ashore, primarily at the Navy Reserve Units located in Auckland, Tauranga, Wellington, Christchurch and Dunedin.
 To be a Reservist, you will need to commit to a minimum of 20 days service a year, alongside maintaining your fitness levels and passing academic and other requirements at the same level as full-time Navy personnel.
 You will also wear the same uniform and be available to be trained and deployed operationally.

-We have three Reservist roles in the Navy;
+We have two Reservist roles in the Navy;

 What's in it for you?